Looking for an employer of record in Malaysia? Here’s what you need to know

 Employers can hire Malaysian employees in any of the following ways:

 - Set up a local entity: You can register your business in Malaysia, though this can be expensive and time-consuming.
-Youโll also need to hire experts in Malaysian labor law.
+You’ll also need to hire experts in Malaysian labor law.

 - Hire independent contractors: You could hire independent contractors, but this gives you less control over their work.

-- Work with an employer of record in Malaysia: This way, you wonโt need a legal entity or a team of local labor law experts.
-A Malaysia EOR helps you stay compliant by taking care of payroll, taxes, and benefit packages on your behalf.
+- Hire employees in Malaysia via a workforce management platform: This way, you won’t need to set up a legal entity or a team of local labor law experts.
+A workforce management platform in Malaysia may offer support with payroll, taxes, compliance, and benefit packages.

-Partnering with an EOR in Malaysia
+Partnering with a workforce management platform in Malaysia

-You wonโt need to register a legal entity or hire a team to deal with payroll and compliance locally.
+You won’t need to register a legal entity or hire a team to deal with payroll and compliance locally.

 How to onboard employees in Malaysia